matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ![Fork - Exec](images/fork-exec.png "Fork Exec")

-- In system, an 'image' is an executable program.
-For instance, copying the system from one machine to another is called 're-imaging'.
+- In system, an **image** is an executable program.
+For instance, copying the system from one machine to another is called **re-imaging**.
-- A new process can be 'spawned' (created) under one of two distinct scenarios, which the difference between the fork() function and the exec-family of functions illustrates.
+- A new process can be spawned (created) under one of two distinct scenarios, which the difference between the **fork()** function, and the **exec-family** of functions illustrates.
-    - The exec-family consists of library functions that, under the hood, make the same system call.
+    - The **exec-family** consists of library functions that, under the hood, make the same system call.
-- In a successful call to fork(), the new child process executes the 'same' image as the parent that spawned it: the forked process is a clone.
+- :star: In a successful call to **fork()**, the new child process executes the same image as the parent that spawned it: the forked process is a clone.

 ```c